panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

    supported, regardless of the specific design of the protocol features which enable this discovery and selection.
 </blockquote>

-Because this document reflects work performed over several decades, some technologies described in {{Contributions}} may not reflect the current definitions of "path" or "path aware", but these technologies were considered "path aware" by their contributors, so these contributions are included in this retrospective document.

-It is worth noting that the definitions of "path" and "path aware" in {{PathProp}} would apply to path aware networking techniques at a number of levels of the Internet protocol architecture ({{RFC1122}}, plus several decades of refinements), but the contributions received for this document tended to target the Transport Layer, and to treat a "path" constructed by routers as a "black box".
-It would be useful to consider how applicable the Lessons Learned cataloged in this document are, at other layers, and that would be a fine topic for follow-on research.

-## Note to RFC Editor

-If the definition of "Path" in Section 2 ("Terminology") of {{PathProp}} or the definition of "Path Aware" in Section 1.1 ("Definition") of {{I-D.irtf-panrg-questions}} changes, the corresponding text in {{PANdef}} of this document should be should be changed as well.

-Whether that happens or not, the RFC Editor is requested to remove this section.

 # A Perspective On This Document {#perspective}